 When working with you and developing your plan, our goal is for your baby to learn to fall back asleep on their own.

 Breastfeeding and Sleep Training

-So here it is: Your baby is going to wake up several times a night, for the rest of their lives no matter if they are breastfed or formula fed.
+So here it is: Your baby is going to wake up several times a night, for the rest of their lives no matter if they are breastfed or formula-fed.

 Newborns, who are breastfed, can go about 2.5-3 hours between feeds.
 Formula-fed babies can go closer to 4 hours between meals, not 11-12 hours which is the typical requirement for nighttime sleep.
-So, no matter which method of feeding, your baby will need to be fed in the night.
+So, no matter which method of feeding, your baby will need to be fed at night.
 Their stomachs are small and they digest their liquid diet quickly.